-I have had a few folks take exception to my statements in Questions with an Answer: Get Out of Debt, in that they question whether it is more important to incur some debt to build wealth, than worry about growing debt, and if I could figure out how you type a Bronx cheer, I would, but I will simply say bunk!
+I have had a few folks take exception to my statements in Questions with an Answer: Get Out of Debt.
+They question whether it is more critical to incur some debt to build wealth than worry about growing debt.
+If I could figure out how you type a Bronx cheer, I would, but I will simply say bunk!

-You may own a house worth $400,000 right now, and you have a mortgage that is for $125,000, however, it is not outside the realm of possibilities that the house could (in a very short period of time) be worth less than what you owe on it, then where are you?
-I have rarely (if ever) heard the opposite where suddenly your mortgage was forgiven and you owed nothing on your house, but your “Wealth” is mercurial.
+You may own a house worth $400,000 right now, and you have a mortgage for $125,000.
+However, it is possible that the house could (in a very short period) be worth less than what you owe on it, then where are you?
+I have rarely heard the opposite where suddenly your mortgage was forgiven.
+If it did, there would be dancing in the streets.

-Correct!
 Stock options are worthless until you see the money from the transaction in your bank account.
-I had over 10,000 shares of Nortel in options and 1 bright day they were finally worth $300, and then they were worth nothing again (as an obtuse example).
+I had over 10,000 shares of Nortel in options.
+One day they were finally worth $300, and then they were worth nothing again (as an obtuse example).

 Some might say: $95,000 at least because you have all that lovely RRSP money and that juicy pension, but do I?

-If I cash my RRSP in, I am going to get SLAUGHTERED on taxes, and say this heavenly Bull Market we are in goes Bear very quickly, what am I worth?
-My Net worth would be closer to $0, and then you can figure out what you can valuate your pension however you like (but remember you have to live long enough to enjoy that as well).
+When I cash in my RRSP, taxes will need to be paid.
+My Net worth would be closer to $0, and then you can figure out what you can evaluate your pension however you like (but remember you have to live long enough to enjoy that as well).

-All of this to say, that Wealth is Ephemeral, and can disappear like a Fart in the Wind, but DEBT is like an abscessing tooth, until you remove it, it will hurt and it will not go away until you do something about it!
+All of this is to say, that Wealth is Ephemeral.
+Wealth can disappear like a Fart in the Wind, but DEBT is like an abscessing tooth.
+Until you remove it, it will hurt, and it will not go away until you do something about it!